 - Dawn dish soap

-I've used all of the cleaners above, but the one I like the most is because it cleans well without leaving problematic residue on the surface, unlike TSP and Krud Kutter, which both require careful rinsing to avoid fish-eye.
-You should always rinse the surface with clean water anyway, but I find that the Dirtex cleaner doesn't leave a streaky mess behind.
-Dirtex powder cleaner
+I've used all of the cleaners above, but the two I really like the most are Krud Kutter and Dirtex powder cleaner because both clean well without leaving problematic residue on the surface, unlike TSP, a cleaner that needs careful rinsing to prevent fish-eye.
+You should always rinse the surface with clean water anyway, but I find the Dirtex cleaner to be the least streaky.

 The Best Sandpaper Grit

-Knowing the type of wood is important when deciding what grit to use, but generally, a finer sandpaper grit of 220, or 180, is best for the first sanding.
-Two common wood species used for interior house trim are pine and oak.
+Knowing the type of wood is important when deciding what grit to use, but generally, a finer sandpaper grit of 220 or 180 is best for the first sanding.
+Two common woods used for interior house trim are pine and oak.
 Pine is soft and damages easily from overly coarse sandpaper and aggressive sanding, whereas oak is harder and stronger.